MITRECND/htpy/README.md

 categories:

 <b>Regular callbacks:</b>
-* transaction_start: Called as soon as a new transaction is started.
-(XXX: DEFINE A TRANSACTION!)
+* request_start: Called as soon as a new transaction is started.
 * request_line: Called after the request line has been parsed.
 * request_uri_normalize: Called right before the URI is normalized.
 When a URI is normalized default fields are filled in if they are not specified.
 This